Skip to Content

 Cisco projects that there will be over 50 billion connected devices in the world by the year 2020, which is about 6.6 connected devices per person (world population projected to be 7.6 billion that year).
 3 So, connected items will abound in the home of the future.

 Home owners will need to properly anticipate and evaluate the profound implications from the IoT in the future.
 One key trend will likely be a reduction in loss frequency for homeowners policies.
 If houses are full of sensors and online devices, the communication between the house and the home owner will multiply.
-And this communication will reap huge dividends in the form of effective loss-control devices in homes, as illustrated below.
+And this communication will reap huge dividends in the form of effective loss-control devices in homes.

 LOSS-CONTROL DEVICES IN FUTURE HOMES